Permissions Guide

 Administrator Permissions Management

-permission is automatically assigned to the person who created the company and cannot be assigned by regular administrators.
+Only users with the FOUNDER permission can modify the permissions of an ADMINISTRATOR.
+The FOUNDER permission is automatically assigned to the person who created the company and cannot be assigned by regular administrators.

-for a company, at the moment it's not possible by yourself.
+If you need to assign a new FOUNDER for a company, at the moment it's not possible by yourself.
 In the meantime you can contact DeePsy's administrators through the contact form at https://deepsy.fr/contact.

 Error Responses